tdenijs/uLabCapstone/README.md

 #### Deploy
 Run `npm run deploy` in root to set environment variables to production and start the app.

+You can also use `node server/server.js` to start the app.

 #### Details of our deployment